Machine-Learning Force Fields Reveal Shallow Electronic States on Dynamic Halide Perovskite Surfaces

 In summary, we studied the effect of pronounced atomic dynamics at HaP surfaces on the occurrence of surface states due to strained and dangling bonds.
 By employing MLFFs to accelerate dynamic calculations of \ch{CsPbBr3} surfaces, we observe an electronic state distribution akin to well-passivated semiconductor surfaces, despite the presence of undercoordinated covalent bonds at the bulk termination.
 Our first-principles calculations resolve the puzzling observation that HaPs lack a high density of surface states despite pronounced atomic dynamics.
 We find that the soft lattice and significant atomic fluctuations suppress the formation of deep surface states and beneficially impact defect tolerance in HaPs.
 Specifically, surface states appearing deeper in the gap are rare, they vanish on the order of tens of femtoseconds, and even when they are present they are not energetically isolated, all of which prevent formation of deep traps for electronic charge carriers.
-Our findings provide important microscopic insights on the surprising absence of deep electronic states at clean HaP surfaces, which is critical for the performance of these materials in semiconductor devices.
+While these findings do not rule out the formation of deep traps at HaP surfaces as such, they do imply that their occurrence is rare in comparison to non-passivated surfaces of traditional inorganic semiconductors.
+Our study provides important microscopic insights on the surprising absence of deep electronic states at clean HaP surfaces, which is critical for the performance of these materials in semiconductor devices.